js816/Election-Analysis/README.md

 ## Overview of Project

 Tom, with the Colorado Board of Elections, and I worked together to analyze the results of a recent congressional election.
-He provided a [CSV file](https://github.com/js816/Election-Analysis/blob/main/Resources/election_results.csv) with all votes cast in the election and Python code was developed to evaluate the votes.
+He provided a [data file](https://github.com/js816/Election-Analysis/blob/main/Resources/election_results.csv) with all votes cast in the election and code was developed to evaluate the votes.
 The tasks to complete were:

 1. Calculate the total number of votes cast
 2. Get a list of candidates who received votes